posva/unplugin-vue-router/docs/rfcs/data-loaders/colada.md

 ## Route tracking

 The `query` function tracks what is used in the `to` parameter and will only refresh the data if **tracked** properties change.
 This means that if you use `to.params.id` in the `query` function, it will only refetch the data if the `id` parameter changes but not if other properties like `to.query`, `to.hash` or even `to.params.other` change.
+To make sure the data is updated, it will still refresh in these scenarios.
+Configure the `staleTime` option to control how often the data should be refreshed.

+## SSR

+## Nuxt

+## Unresolved questions